 The person responsible for medical billing primary will submit and follow up with insurance claims.

-Having the skill to do both billing and coding could give you an edge when seeking employment.
-Ashworth’s Medical Billing and Coding course was recently revised and features the most up-to-date information regarding HIPAA regulations and the Affordable Care Act.
-Tuition includes a proctored Certified Billing and Coding Specialist exam delivered by the National Healthcareer Association at no extra cost!
+Having the skill to do both billing and coding may give you an edge when seeking employment.
+Ashworth’s program was recently revised and features the most up-to-date information regarding HIPAA regulations and the Affordable Care Act.
+Tuition includes a proctored Certified Billing and Coding Specialist exam delivered by the National Healthcareer Association (NHA) at no extra cost!
 Get more information on the program and consider enrolling today.